severalnines/docs/intro.rst

    :alt: ClusterControl architecture
    :align: center

-ClusterControl has minimal performance impact due to its monitoring responsibility and will not cause any downtime to your database server or cluster.
+ClusterControl has minimal performance impact especially with agent-based monitoring setup and will not cause any downtime to your database server or cluster.
 In fact, it will perform automatic recovery (if enabled) when it finds a failed database node or cluster.

 Features
 --------